bg-write/spotify-clone-vite/README.md

 ### Step 4: Refresh Tokens Automatically

-Update and add to our `useAuth` and `server` so that users don't have to keep logging in after each hour.
+Update `useAuth` and `server` so that users don't have to keep logging in after each hour.

 ```javascript
 // useAuth.jsx